markjnkim/es_mod/02-css/content/lesson-4-queries.md

 For the one row that spans both columns, which is the width of the whole grid, we told it to run from the beginning to the end by giving it `grid-column: 1 / -1`.
 This means that we want it to start at the first column but end at the last column.

-> PAUSE: What do negative values in a CSS Grid mean?
+> **Pause:** What do negative values in a CSS Grid mean?
+>
+> Answer: Using a negative value means to start counting from the end of the grid row or column.
+For example, if a grid had ten columns defined, -1 would be the last (tenth) column, -2 would be the second to the last (ninth) column, and so on.

 Lastly, since we removed the first column completely at this screen size, we need to move the entire "Cancel" grid item over so it wasn't lost.
 This was easily accomplished by telling it to span both columns and end up on the bottom row now matter what.